abaasi256/aws-devops-fullstack-portfolio/README.md

 For detailed deployment instructions, see [Deployment Guide](docs/deployment.md).

-## 📣 LinkedIn Highlights

-- Designed and implemented a **highly available, multi-AZ AWS architecture** spanning 3 availability zones
-- Developed complete **infrastructure as code** using Terraform with modular design
-- Created automated **CI/CD pipelines** using AWS CodePipeline and GitHub Actions
-- Implemented **defense-in-depth security** with VPC isolation, security groups, and IAM roles
-- Set up **comprehensive monitoring and alerting** with CloudWatch
-- Built a full-stack web application with React, Node.js, and Aurora MySQL
-- Applied DevOps best practices for **infrastructure automation**, **continuous delivery**, and **monitoring**

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.